 According to McKinsey & Company, a ‘well-executed, end-to-end risk-function digital transformation can decrease costs by up to 20% while improving transparency, accountability, and employee and customer experience’.

-So, given that observation, why do so many financial institutions, and other regulatory bodies, shy away from what appears to be a sure-fire winner?
+So, given that observation, why do so many financial institutions and other regulatory bodies shy away from what appears to be a sure-fire winner?
 In a word, ‘fear’.
 Fear of the consequences – fear of doing something and the fear of doing nothing.

-But why is there such a level of apprehension, when so many businesses have benefitted from adopting digital transformation?
+But why is there such a level of apprehension when so many businesses have benefitted from adopting digital transformation?

-The upsides can be enormous, with digitisation enabling businesses to focus on delivering the highest quality customer experience, whilst being confident of remaining compliant and, at the same time, reducing resource costs.
+The upsides can be enormous, with digitisation enabling businesses to focus on delivering the highest quality customer experience whilst being confident of remaining compliant and, at the same time, reducing resource costs.

-Digital transformation and a focus on customer experience can generate a 20-30% increase in customer satisfaction and economic gains of 20-50%
+Digital transformation and a focus on customer experience can generate a 20-30% increase in customer satisfaction and economic gains of 20-50%.

 TechPro

 Short-sighted and simplistic perhaps, but understandable from a balance sheet perspective.
-But, with digitisation, they now see a trusted and economic solution to their plans for reducing costs, if only it can be made to work – effectively and economically.
+But, with digitisation, they now see a trusted and economical solution to their plans for reducing costs, if only it can be made to work – effectively and economically.

 With any move towards increased expansion into their chosen regulated market, companies need to consider the consequences for their onboarding processes and teams.
-If these are partially or fully manual, any attempt to ramp-up customer acquisition can lead to huge problems.
+If these are partially or fully manual, any attempt to ramp up customer acquisition can lead to huge problems.
 There’s only so far that a “let’s throw another body at the problem” can take you before the whole process collapses and the regulator comes calling.
-Regulatory fines are no joke and the “we didn’t realise” excuse is no longer valid, particularly in these days of 5AMLD and 6AMLD, where individuals become culpable for company failings.
+Regulatory fines are no joke, and the “we didn’t realise” excuse is no longer valid, particularly in these days of 5AMLD and 6AMLD, where individuals become culpable for company failings.

 Client onboarding alone has accelerated digital transformation into the world of BigTech.
 Those regulated businesses that have progressed further than others in the digital transformation arena already experience the following benefits: